Leotw/floor-produce/README.md

 #### asynchronization actions

-synchronization actions those in ` applyMiddleware ` would be triggered by ` next `
+some actions those in ` api.js ` would be triggered by ` next `.
+In this file, the `action` whose key is called 'callFetch' would be triggered, but it is not factual action or  asyn actions and it just originates other actions to execute that be triggered by ` next `.

 ```js
 // api.js
 const getFetchData = (next) => {
   request()